 Once you have sent in an application you can immediately apply to assign it to another vehicle.
 To apply to assign a plate online you will need either:

 A V750 certificate of entitlement – you will get one of these if you buy a customised number plate

 A V778 retention document or online reference number – you will get one of these if you take a customised plate from another vehicle you own.

 If you have either of these, you can apply online by clicking the link here.
 As soon as you’ve hit send on the application you can immediately put the customised plates onto your vehicle.

 To transfer a customised number plate from one vehicle to another, there is a fee of £80.
-This covers the cost of a set of original plates for the old vehicle, a set of the new customised plates for the new vehicle and the amending of Tax and MOT details.
+This covers the cost of a set of original plates for the old vehicle, a set of new customised plates for the new vehicle, and the amending of Tax and MOT details.